ABOUT CHROMA HARP

 Both harpists love to use music within outreach work and in 2019 they were accepted onto Yehudi Menuhin’s prestigious ‘Live Music Now!’ scheme performing in care homes, hospitals, and a range of community and healthcare settings.
 They continued this work online throughout the 2020 lockdowns, as well as providing a performance workshop for Live Art Local's 'Culture@Home' series.

 In January 2021 they were awarded the Help Musicians #doitdifferently fund to commission and record a new work for their duo.
 Updates for this can be accessed by subscribing to the mailing list.
+In November 2021 they were part of an artists residency at Snape Maltings, working on a new commission with the South Indian singer and composer Supriya Nagarajan.
+The work celebrates the artist Barbara Hepworth and will be performed at the Hepworth gallery in February 2022.

 Lucy’s work ranges from giving solo recitals to appearing on Hollyoaks and ITV’s Victoria.
 As well as featuring in performances for BBC Radio 3 and BBC Radio 4.